 What’s at Stake for Business

 Many Utah voters have become disenchanted with the political system.
 Mistrust, disappointment and frustration have deterred many from the political process and civic participation.
-The nation is filled with a high level of discord and political ill will; conditions which yield unpredictable results.
-This year the country has already witnessed the result of unpredictable electoral outcomes as the electorate has embraced unconventional, outsider candidates; individuals who have masterfully tapped into the anger and frustration of the status quo.
-The presidential primaries have foreshadowed an anticipated jump in voter turnout this year.
-To achieve favorable electoral outcomes the business community, reacting to higher voter turnout, will need to elevate its political engagement.
+However, to achieve favorable electoral outcomes, the business community needs to elevate its political engagement.
 A volatile election season yields many risks for business, chief of which includes the election of anti-business individuals to office.
-The election of anti-business candidates would result in serious negative consequences for the community, state and national economies.
+The election of anti-business candidates would result in serious negative consequences for the community and state economies.

 Why Business Should be Engaged